-Lagos wins National scrabble championship - Nigeria Today
+Lagos wins National Scrabble Championship - Nigeria Today

 Lagos retained the title, after five out of their six players emerged as the top six on the scores table.

-With the victory, Lagos won a trophy and a cash prize of N100,000.
+With the victory, Team Lagos won a trophy and a cash prize of N100,000.

 Dipo Akanbi, representing Lagos state, emerged the 2017 individual champion after winning 18 games with an aggregate of +743.